Alkarin/Java-Applications/README.md

 # Java-Applications

-All work in this repository is created or used by Alkarin as something he has constructed or used as a tool to learn programming for educational use.
+Various programs created in Java for educational use All work in this repository is created and owned by Alkarin